minio/docs/source/reference/minio-mc/mc-ls.rst

 List Bucket Contents at Point in Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd-option:`mc ls versions` to list all versions of an object:
+Use :mc-cmd:`mc ls --versions` to list all versions of an object:

 .. code-block:: shell
    :class: copyable